-Measures taken by the host institution to sustain the Center's operation after the WPI funding ends

-It is essential to secure tenured posts for NanoLSI researchers to sustain and develop NanoLSI as an internationally top-level research institute over a long period of time.
+Measures taken by the host institution to sustain the Center's operation after the WPI funding ends internationally top-level research institute over a long period of time.
 In the FY2021 site visit for WPI interim evaluation, President Yamazaki of Kanazawa University stated the intention to deploy twenty-two tenured or tenure track researchers to NanoLSI together with their tenured posts.
 These promised deployments were completed in FY2021.
 NanoLSI and the university headquarters have agreed to keep on these tenured posts for researchers belonging to NanoLSI while they are involved in graduate or undergraduate education in relevant research fields.
 These personnel measures will build a permanent and sound foundation for NanoLSI in advancing research for many years.